 Differences among them regarding the specific nature of substance characterize their different theories.
 For Descartes, there are two kinds of substance, each with its own essential trait: mind (consciousness) and body (extension).

-For Hobbes, there are only bodies.
+For Hobbes, there is only one kind of substance: bodies.

 For Spinoza, there is only one instance of a substance: God, or Nature.